Starting a Business

-If you are new, expanding, or relocating your business to Erie, please download this checklist as a resource to familiarize yourself with the Town’s licensing, permits, zoning authorization, and other rules and regulations that a business must adhere to before occupying the space.
+If you are new, expanding, or relocating your business to Erie, please skip to the bottom of the page to review your requirements or download this PDF of the checklist.
+This is a resource to familiarize yourself with the Town’s licensing, permits, zoning authorization, and other rules and regulations that a business must adhere to before occupying the space.

 - Research Competition